Principal Body System: Nervous

 The equine calmer industry is huge.
 You just have to look at all the shelves of supposed 'calmers' at your local feed-merchants or tack shops, all claiming to be the best cure-all to manage every terror our horses experience, or to calm them in advance of a situation we think they won’t cope with.

 In the human world, apparently 75-90% of doctors' appointments are due to stress-related situations; sadly this is no surprise, as stress causes profound changes in the body’s biochemistry.
-For starters, it can cause changes in hormone levels, weaken the immune system, and significantly alter cardiac and gastrointestinal function.
+For starters, it can cause changes in hormone levels, weaken the immune system, and significantly alter cardiac and gut function.
 The physiological and psychological effects of stress can also continue long after the initial cause.
-Whatever the trigger, ongoing, long-term, chronic stress threatens the body’s normal healthy balance.
+Whatever the trigger, ongoing, long-term, chronic stress threatens the whole body’s normal healthy balance.

 Stress also uses up much more of the body’s energy resource.
 Energy levels can be depleted because nutrients are being converted to energy that is needed to counter the effects of threat.
 If balance isn't restored, this then has the knock-on effect of causing the body to become fatigued, which can then lead to further health issues.

 For our horses, triggers can include anything from a quick spook at the flappy bird in the trees, to extreme rigid fear.
-It goes without saying that an approach on our part is to use effective habituation methods, combined with trying for a better understanding of the causes, working with our horse with positive partnership - not dominance and control - to overcome their fears, and, of course, re-looking at diet, lifestyle and management.
+It goes without saying that an approach on our part is to use effective, force-free habituation methods, combined with trying for a better understanding of the causes, working with our horse with positive partnership - not dominance and control - to overcome their fears, and, of course, re-looking at diet, lifestyle and management.

 The good news is that there's a lovely selection of nervine and anxiolytic herbs which may go some way to help the short-term stressed horse.
 Result?
 One happier horse, one happier carer.